 After receiving your recertification application, OEMS recertified your EMT credential for three (3) years.
-Specifically, OEMS issued you an EMT certification card on November 9, 2018, with a new expiration date of December 31, 2021.
+Specifically, OEMS issued you an EMT certification card on November 19, 2018, with a new expiration date of December 31, 2021.

 On May 2, 2019, you were sent an email notification informing you that your EMT recertification was randomly selected for an audit to confirm that you met the criteria for recertification set forth at N.J.A.C.
 8:40A-7.5.
-The email address utilized for this notification was verified by you on November 8, 2018 as part of the recertification process through your www.njems.us profile.
+The email address utilized for this notification was verified by you on November 17, 2018 as part of the recertification process through your www.njems.us profile.
 In this email, you were informed that you were selected to participate in a randomized audit, and you were provided detailed instructions on how to complete the audit process.
 The email gave you fifteen (15) business days to submit the required documentation to OEMS verifying that you met the requirements for EMT recertification.

 After fifteen (15) business days, the Department did not receive any correspondence or verbal acknowledgement from you of your attempted compliance with the audit process.
-As a result, a second notification was sent to you on May 23, 2019, which provided you with an additional five (5) business days to provide OEMS with documentation that you met all requirements to recertify your EMT credential.
+As a result, a second notification was sent to you on May 24, 2019, which provided you with an additional five (5) business days to provide OEMS with documentation that you met all requirements to recertify your EMT credential.
 The correspondence was sent to you via email, United States Postal Service (USPS) First Class Mail and USPS Certified Mail.
-The USPS reported a notice of certified mail was received at your residence on May 28, 2019, but on June 24, 2019, the post office returned the letter as unclaimed.
-The parcel sent USPS First Class mail was not returned to OEMS as undeliverable.
+The USPS reports that the certified mail was received at your residence on May 28, 2019.
+Additionally, the parcel sent USPS First Class mail was not returned to OEMS as undeliverable.

-As of June 25, 2019, you had not complied with OEMS's audit request.
-As a result, an OEMS investigator telephoned you on June 25, 2019 at 3:40 p.m. and left a voicemail requesting a return phone call and compliance with the audit by July 8, 2019.
+By June 25, 2019, you did not comply with OEMS's audit request.
+As a result, an OEMS investigator spoke with you on the telephone on June 25, 2019 at 3:47 p.m. and requested compliance with the audit.
+You advised the investigator that you received the letters but were unable to comply because you have been away for three months and just returned home two weeks ago.
+You told the investigator that you will submit everything.
+The investigator gave you a deadline of July 8, 2019.

-To date, you have not responded to the Department's audit request, which is viewed as a refusal to cooperate with its audit.
+To date, you have not responded to the Department's audit request and failed to submit the required documentation, which is viewed as a refusal to cooperate with its audit.